ThunderStorm24/ThunderStorm24/README.md

 Welcome to my GitHub profile!
 Here's a little bit about me:

 - 👀 I’m interested in ASG, programming, playing, create videos
-- 🌱 I’m currently learning programmingHi, I'm ThunderStorm24! 👋
+- 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on everything
 - 📫 How to reach me on mail